Bringing the North Pole to Sacramento

 The dimensions of the NP-PA853W were particularly critical here, as the unit had to be small enough to fit into the doghouses, and allow sufficient space for cooling, while also being powerful enough to deliver the desired light output.

-“NEC was great to deal with,” said Sexton.
-“Once Bayside decided that they wanted to purchase projectors this year, NEC was able to get units in our hands in very little time.”
+“Sharp/NEC was great to deal with,” said Sexton.
+“Once Bayside decided that they wanted to purchase projectors this year, Sharp/NEC was able to get units in our hands in very little time.”

 The operation of the installation is also highly automated.
 Several computers control the entire light display, including the Santa’s workshop projection.
 The system fires itself up at 5 p.m., turns the projectors on, initiates the content loop, and will run until about 30 minutes after the event closes.
 Additionally, alive can monitor the status of the system remotely and perform any necessary maintenance without having to send someone onsite.